QubitPi/management-blogs/docs/_posts/2022-08-12-ml-philosophy-of-learning.md

 2. the "Transcendental Logic," which deals with the operations of the understanding and judgment as well as both the spurious and the legitimate activities of theoretical reason

-> a priori is the Initial Parameters Set in ML & AI Algorithms
+> _a priori_ is the Initial Parameters Set in ML & AI Algorithms
 >
 > Recall from the
 > [Backpropagation algorithm in artificial neural networks](https://qubitpi.github.io/jersey-guide/2022/08/09/artificial-neural-networks.html#the-backpropagation-algorithm),
 > that we gave some very small initial weights which later were adjusted in accordance with the learning data set.
 >
-> **Assigning initial weights mirrors the concept of "a priori"**.
-It is important to, during the design of algorithm,
+> **The initial weights mirrors the concept of "_a priori_"**.
+It is important, during the design of algorithm, to keep
-> keep drawing from how "a priori" works. **The analogy of "a priori" should guide our initial assignments to those
+> drawing from how "_a priori_" works. **The analogy of "_a priori_" should guide our initial assignments to those
 > weight values**.

-More discussion of "a priori" coming...
+More discussion of "_a priori_" coming...

 ### "Transcendental Aesthetic": Space, Time, and Transcendental Idealism